gpbl/isomorphic500/README.md

 > This config uses the [webpack-error-notification](https://github.com/vsolovyov/webpack-error-notification)
 > plugin.
 To get notified on errors while compiling the code, on Mac you must `brew install terminal-notifier`.

-The [production config](./webpack/prod.config.js) is used to build the production version with `npm run build`: similar to the dev config, it minifies the JS files, removes the `debug` statements and produces an external `.css` file.
-Files are served from a express static directory (i.e. `/public/assets`).
+The [production config](./webpack/prod.config.js) builds the client-side production bundle from `npm run build`.

 Both configs set a `process.env.BROWSER` global variable, useful to require CSS from the components, e.g: